-Microphones are used extensively in today’s music, television, radio, and other media.
-The vast majority of recorded music today is in stereo but the voice in many voice-centric recordings (podcasts, vlogs, etc.) is often mono (if but only panned centre in a stereo mix).
+Microphones are used extensively in today's music, television, radio, and other media.
+The vast majority of recorded music today is in stereo.
+Still, the voice in many voice-centric recordings (podcasts, vlogs, etc.) is often mono (if but only panned centre in a stereo mix).

 Do microphones output mono or stereo signals?
 Microphones convert sound waves to audio signals via mic capsules.
 Most mics have one capsule that outputs one signal, making them mono devices.
 Some mics have multiple capsules and output multiple mono signals (which could be mixed in stereo).
 However, “stereo mics” are truly multiple-mono devices.

-So we know the amount of individual mic signals that one microphone is capable of outputting is equal to the number of [activated] capsules.
-Stereo microphones have at least two capsules and each capsule outputs its own mic signal.
-It’s up to the mixer to pan these mic signals if the microphone’s outputs will ultimately be stereo or not.
+So we know the amount of individual mic signals that one microphone can output is equal to the number of [activated] capsules.
+Stereo microphones have at least two capsules, and each capsule outputs its own mic signal.
+It's up to the mixer to pan these mic signals if the microphone's outputs will ultimately be stereo or not.

-The basic idea of a stereo microphone, then, is to have a single unit that houses a coincident pair of microphones by having two separate mic capsules within a single microphone body.
+The basic idea of a stereo microphone is to have a single unit that houses a coincident pair of microphones by having two separate mic capsules within a single microphone body.

 Stereo Miking Techniques